CodingMaster8/grafa/README.md

 ## License

-This project is licensed under the terms of the Not open source.
+This project is licensed under the terms of MIT License.